vimalchetu/java-sdk/README.md

 	 * The method sets the values for Authorize XML elements.
 	 * @return of the type authorizeAndCaptureTransaction instance */

      AuthorizeAndCaptureTransaction getAuthorizeAndCaptureTransactionInstance()
 	{
     AuthorizeAndCaptureTransaction authorizeAndCaptureTransaction = new AuthorizeAndCaptureTransaction();

-    //Setting the values for AuthorizeAndCapture XML
+    /* Setting the values for AuthorizeAndCapture request XML */

     authorizeAndCaptureTransaction.getTransaction().setType(VelocityEnums.BankcardTransaction);

     authorizeAndCaptureTransaction.getTransaction().getCustomerData().getBillingData().getName().setNillable(true);